bagder/daniel.haxx.se/about.md

 support on those, so adding curl and libcurl to that offer was a good match - and many customers use both wolfSSL and libcurl in products.

-I knew wolfSSL and its CEO Larry already since many years back.
+I had known wolfSSL and its CEO Larry already for many years.

+(Technically I am a contractor, as wolfSSL has no subsidiary in Sweden.
+I am an employee of Haxx AB.)

 ## Covid-19